longtian/redux-deferred/README.md

 })
 ```

-Using this middleware you can wrap the request into the [payload](https://github.com/acdlite/flux-standard-action#payload) of an action and dispatch it like any normal actions.
+For this middleware to work you `MUST` wrap the deferredObject into the [payload](https://github.com/acdlite/flux-standard-action#payload)
+of an action and then dispatch it.

 ```js
 let action = {